Ashley Rippey

 Christine Lockard

-Christine Lockard has been within Smeal at Penn State since January 2020 and had worked previously with the university from 2010 to 2015.
-She received her Bachelor of Science degree in Hospitality Management from Penn State in 2015.
-Before working at Smeal, she was a Catering Coordinator for Panera Bread.
-While at Penn State, Christine worked in the Berkey Creamery on campus.
-After graduation, Christine worked at Enterprise Holding until 2016.
+Christine Lockard has been with the Smeal Business Career Center since January 2020, having previously worked for the university from 2010 – 2015.
+She earned her Bachelor of Science degree in Hospitality Management from Penn State in 2015.
+Before joining Smeal, Christine served as a Catering Coordinator for Panera Bread and worked at the Penn State Berkey Creamery while attending Penn State.

 Christine’s favorite thing about Penn State is the sense of community and getting to meet a wide range of individuals.
 She also loves being at her alma mater, We Are… Penn State!